adobe/spectrum-web-components/packages/overlay/README.md

 </style>
 ```

 You could just _remove_ the `contain` rule.
 But, if you are not OK with simply removing the `contain` value, you still have options.
-In the case that you would like to continue to leverage `contain` is to place "contained" content separately from your overlaid content, like so:
+If you would like to continue to leverage `contain`, you can place your "contained" content separately from your overlaid content, like so:

 ```html
 <div class="contained-demo">